-Comfort Keepers Proudly Offers Alzheimer's and Dementia Home Care for Our Neighbors in Springfield, PA
+Comfort Keepers Proudly Offers Alzheimer's Services and Dementia Home Care for Our Neighbors in Springfield, PA

-At Comfort Keepers, we can't help but have noticed that many of our neighbors in Springfield, PA work hard to provide Alzheimer's and dementia home care for their elderly family members.
-We are proud to be able to offer a wide range of specialized dementia services along with our caregivers to help make it easier for your loved ones suffering from this debilitating mental disorder to continue living at home.
+At Comfort Keepers, we can't help but have noticed that many of our neighbors in Springfield, PA work hard to provide care for their elderly family members.
+We are proud to be able to offer a wide range of specialized Alzheimer's services and dementia home care options along with our caregivers to help make it easier for your loved ones suffering from this debilitating mental disorder to continue living at home.

 Alzheimer's Disease by the Numbers

 - Number of Americans with Alzheimer's disease: 5.8 million.

 - Number of people around the world with Alzheimer's disease: 50 million.

 - Frequency of diagnosis in the U.S.: one person every 65 seconds.

 - Frequency of diagnosis worldwide: one person every 33 seconds.

 - Cost of care and research to date: $1.1 trillion.

 No matter how you look at it, the number of people being diagnosed with Alzheimer's disease around the world is astronomical and it is expected to continue going up far into the future.
 The biggest reasons why this number keeps rising is that not only do we not know what causes Alzheimer's disease, but so far no one has been able to find a cure for it.
 This leaves many families with no choice but to provide their loved ones with the best care they can despite their lack of education and training.